CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 In October 2020, we decided to provide support for the whole SX12XX LoRa chip family: SX126X, SX127X and SX128X.
 SX126X are considered as the next generation LoRa chip in the sub-GHz band while SX128X are targeting the ISM 2.4GHz band to remove some of the tight limitations of sub-GHz band's regulations.

-Therefore, we moved from the Libelium's SX1272 library that we have been using and adapting from 2015 to the SX12XX LoRa library written by Stuart Robinson (https://github.com/StuartsProjects/SX12XX-LoRa).
+Therefore, we moved from the Libelium's SX1272 library that we have been using and adapting since 2015 to the SX12XX LoRa library written by Stuart Robinson (https://github.com/StuartsProjects/SX12XX-LoRa).
 Note that we have modified the Stuart Robinson SX12XX library to add our advanced features (CAD, Carrier Sense, PA_BOOST for SX127X, ack transactions,...) and to adapt it to the framework that we have been using for the low-cost LoRa gateway.
 The original version from Stuart Robinson has been forked to our github (https://github.com/CongducPham/SX12XX-LoRa) to serve as reference.
 Our modified version is directly included in the LowCostLoRaGw repository (https://github.com/CongducPham/LowCostLoRaGw), see below.

 What have been modified
 -----------------------